vdaas/vald/docs/contributing/coding-style.md

 #### Order of declaration

-Put the higher priority or frequently used declaration on the top of other declaration.
+Put the higher priority or frequently used declaration on top of other declarations.
-It makes Vald easier to read and search the target source code in Vald.
+It makes it easier for Vald to read and search its target source code in Vald.

-For example, the interface declaration should have higher priority than struct or function declaration, hence it should be put above other declaration.
+For example, the interface declaration should have higher priority than the struct or function declaration; hence it should be put above other declarations.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>